sthavishtha/FEM-2D/README.md

 - Elasticity equation (solid mechanics)
 - Dam break flow (stokes flow)
 - Viscous fingering in porous media (darcy and advection-diffusion equations)
+- Code verification employing the method of manufactured solutions and computing the order of accuracy